axonemeorg/papaya/app/client/README.md

 ### App
-This is the frontend for Zisk.
+This is the frontend for Papaya.
 Core dependencies include:
  - PouchDB
  - React
  - Material-UI